PRIS-CV/DemoFusion/README.md

 ```
 - Please feel free to change the prompt and resolution.
 Default hyper-parameters are recommended.
 For specific impacts of each hyper-parameters, please refer to Appendix C
                 in the DemoFusion paper.
-- An example can be found in `demo.ipynb`.
+- Example codes can also be found in `demo.ipynb`.

 ## Citation